bkocis/image-captioning-application-pytorch/README.md

   * **2017 Train images [83K/13GB]** (extract the train2017 folder and place at location cocoapi/images/train2017/)
   * **2017 Val images [41K/6GB]** (extract the val2017 folder and place at location cocoapi/images/val2017/)
   * **2017 Test images [41K/6GB]** (extract the test2017 folder and place at location cocoapi/images/test2017/)

+#### Training

+#### Deployment
+The deployment of the application is on q cloud service providing a bare-bone instance (such as DigitalOcean Droplet or in German provider Strato)

+- dockerize the application by running the build (see run_docker.sh)
+- save the image as a tar file for transfer to the server `sudo docker save -o PATH_TO_FILE.tar IMAGE_NAME`
+- deliver the tar image to the server
+`rsync -avz PATH_TO_FILE.tar username@remote_server:directory`
+- load the image on the server
+`sudo docker load -i PATH_TO_FILE.tar`

+#### Setting up a reverse proxy with nginx

 ### Web-server API interface using FastAPI